Tennessee Court Records

 Here is a step-by-step guide:

-• In-Person: This process involves visiting an agency's records division.
+- In-Person: This process involves visiting an agency's records division.
 It is advisable to call ahead to verify hours of operation and any specific requirements.

 Obtaining Restricted or Non-Public Records

 In some cases, police departments and the TBI may reject requests for non-public or restricted records.
 Such records may only be accessible by court order, according to Tenn.
 Code Ann. § 10-7-504.
 Individuals who believe they have a right to inspect and obtain such records (for example, those involved in an active court case) may request a subpoena.
+Interested parties requesting a subpoena are advised to consult an attorney for guidance.

-How to Lookup Arrest Records Online in Tennessee
+How to Look up Arrest Records Online in Tennessee

 The following are some online resources that display arrest information:

-• Criminal Court Online Portals: Many of Tennessee's circuit courts offer online portals where individuals can search for criminal case records, which may contain arrest details.
+Criminal Court Online Portals: Many of Tennessee's circuit courts offer online portals where individuals may search for criminal case records, which may contain arrest details.
 These portals typically allow searches by name, case number, or incident number.
 An example is the case search portal managed by the Criminal Court Clerk of Davidson County.

-• Inmate Search Portals Provided by County Sheriffs' Offices: Many county sheriff's offices in Tennessee offer inmate search portals.
+Inmate Search Portals Provided by County Sheriffs' Offices: Many county sheriff's offices in Tennessee offer inmate search portals.
 These databases allow users to search for individuals serving time in county jails, providing information such as booking photos, charges, bail amount, and booking date.
 These portals typically display inmate arrest details, including their booking date, charge, and charge status.
 For example, the Davidson County Sheriff's Office's Active Inmate Search portal allows members of the public to search for inmates in the county's custody using different search parameters, such as an inmate's name and number.

 How Long Do Arrests Stay on Your Record in Tennessee